asystat/Final-Android-Resizer/README.md

 - Select output densities (ldpi, mdpi, tvdpi, hdpi, xhdpi, xxhdpi, xxxhdpi)
 - Preserve the image format (jpg,png)

-I have not tried resizing 9patch images.
+I have not tried resizing 9patch images yet.

+If you just want to download the executable jar, click <h2><a href="https://github.com/asystat/Final-Android-Resizer/blob/master/Executable%20Jar/Final%20Android%20Resizer.jar">here</a></h2>

 If you love this tool and want to contribute with the developer, please consider donating!